Guides

 2. Change the field type if desired.

-3. Toggle on whether data is required and/or if the data to be entered in this field is internal (more on this below).
+3. Toggle on whether data is required and/or if the data to be entered in this field is internal ("internal" means that any data entered in this field will not be available to select for display in Exhibitions or Modules).
 You can also choose to lock a field (more on this below).

 4. Add data entry notes for users.